OnlyBuilt4CubanLinux/US_Baby_Names/US_Baby_Names.md

 ## Contact

 If you'd like to get in touch please contact me at my [LinkedIn](https://www.linkedin.com/in/letheby/).
-All of my personal projects can be found at my **[Github Page]**(https://onlybuilt4cubanlinux.github.io/).
+All of my personal projects can be found at my [Github Page](https://onlybuilt4cubanlinux.github.io/).